bhatia-pooja/campus-catering-digital-transformation/README.md

 ## 👥 Team Acknowledgment

 This project was a collaboration between a team of MBA students from UC Riverside’s AGSM.
-I’m proud to have worked alongside [Team Members' Names, optional] in delivering a meaningful impact for a real client.
+I’m proud to have worked alongside Ishita, Connor, Hau & Melanie in delivering a meaningful impact for a real client.
 ---